cdrandin/cpsc_351/p2_TeamAwesome/README.txt

 Names:
 Emily Chiang		// Section 02
-Christopher Randin
+Christopher Randin      // Section 01
-Mark Martene
+Mark Martene            // Section 01
-Reza Nikoopour
+Reza Nikoopour          // Section 01

+Member Contribution:
+Emily: Got working on retrieving message using message queues.
+Chris: Got working on sending messaes using message queues.
+Mark: Helped with code formatting and presenting code to be consistent.
+Reza: Helped with troubleshooting problems and understanding of IPC.

 Execution Instructions:
 	Be in the directory for this program.
 Run make.